Chris Taylor Player Props: Dodgers vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the seventh-ranked team ERA among all MLB pitching staffs (3.54).
+- The Brewers' 3.57 team ERA ranks seventh among all league pitching staffs.

-- Brewers pitchers combine to give up 39 total home runs at a rate of 1.1 per game (to rank 14th in baseball).
+- Brewers pitchers combine to rank 15th in baseball in home runs allowed (43 total, 1.2 per game).

-- The Brewers will send Peralta (3-2) to the mound to make his seventh start of the season.
-He is 3-2 with a 3.12 ERA and 41 strikeouts through 34 2/3 innings pitched.
+- The Brewers are sending Miley (3-1) to the mound to make his seventh start of the season.
+He is 3-1 with a 2.31 ERA and 21 strikeouts through 35 2/3 innings pitched.

-- In his last appearance on Wednesday against the Colorado Rockies, the right-hander threw six innings, giving up two earned runs while surrendering seven hits.
+- His last appearance was on Thursday against the Colorado Rockies, when the left-hander went six innings, surrendering three earned runs while giving up six hits.

+- The 36-year-old has amassed an ERA of 2.31, with 5.4 strikeouts per nine innings, in six games this season.
+Opponents are hitting .233 against him.

 © 2023 Data Skrive.
 All rights reserved.